ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 ---
-description: In this tutorial, you will learn how to fully work with wallets, transactions and smart contracts.
+description: In this tutorial, you will learn how to fully work with wallets, messages and smart contracts.
 ---

 import Tabs from '@theme/Tabs';